navillasa/storj-miniproxy/README.md

 # storj-miniproxy

-This app is a mini "gateway" to the Storj library built using libstorj and node-libstorj.
+This app is a mini Express app "gateway" to the Storj library built using libstorj and node-libstorj.

 Functionalities:
   * Listing current bridge user's buckets